iamhelitha/3xui-api-client/wiki/Home.md

 - Auto-generated UUIDs and passwords
 - Bulk client creation and management
 - Traffic limits and IP restrictions

+ Note: In 3x-ui, the `email` field is a client identifier, not an email address.
+See the note in the Client Management guide.

 ### 📊 [Traffic Management](Traffic-Management.md)
 Monitor and control data usage with real-time capabilities.